damianlicheri/ml-webapp-using-streamlit-tutorial/README.md

 **Step 2:**

 Again, we will use the Titanic model (your .pkl file) to create a web application that after inserting some passenger features into the form, it predicts if that passenger would survive or not.
 This time show your Streamlit new skills to make a beautiful web app.

+**Step 3:**

+Deploy your app to Heroku!

+>Use your 'Deploy model using Streamlit and Heroku' lesson to guide you on every step.